goduphi/raspberrypi3bplus-armv7-assembly/README.md

 ### Resource used:
 Dr. Jason Losh's notes and programs
-The University of Texas at Arlington
+Director, Computer Engineering Undergraduate Program, The University of Texas at Arlington

 ### File descriptions
 - hw2_prob5.c - C program that calls the assembly functions in hw2_prob.c